This topic takes on average 55 minutes to read.

 There are a number of interactive features in this resource:

-There are two types of diabetes.
 In both, the body cannot regulate the level of glucose in the blood.
-This is because the body either stops producing the hormone insulin or does not respond properly to the insulin that is being made.
+This can be because the body cells do not respond properly to the insulin produced, or because the production of insulin decreases.

 Symptoms: develop quickly.
 Tiredness, excessive urine production, weight loss, increased thirst and blurred vision.